 While many individual debtors opt for Chapter 11 bankruptcy only when they have exceeded the debt limits imposed on Chapter 13 bankruptcy debtors, there are situations when filing Chapter 11 bankruptcy may be beneficial even if the debtor is well within the debt limits of Chapter 13 bankruptcy.
-Below are a few reasons why a debtor may want to choose Chapter 11 bankruptcy over Chapter 13 bankruptcy even if they have not exceeded the debt limits of Chapter 13 bankruptcy:

 - The debtor considering bankruptcy owns several investment properties but their home is facing foreclosure.